Dean Gerald Ninnis

 He has worked for or contracted with companies such as Utah International, Duval Corporation, and Battle Mountain Gold Company, (BMGC),.
 While at BMGC, he established an exploration office in Chile and discovered the Angelina Porphyry copper/gold occurrence, which was sold to Gold Fields Corporation.
 He also participated in the discovery and definition of El Higo epithermal gold deposit in the Dominican Republic and, the Casposo Epithermal gold deposit, Argentina.
 In Bolivia, he supervised and conducted the early geologic work at the Kori Kollo Mine resulting in the definition of over 8 million ounces of gold resource.

 While with Utah International he assisted with the definition drilling of several poly-metallic exploration projects in Utah.

 During his time with Duval Corporation as head of exploration at the Mineral Park Mine near Kingman, Arizona, Mr. Vega directed the exploration programs that resulted in identification of additional copper and molybdenum reserves.
 He also co-established and managed the exploration operation for Duval in Argentina.
-Duval is a division of Shell Oil Corporation.
+Duval is a division of Pennzoil Corporation.